Can an NRI invest in NPS?

 - The NPS subscription will discontinue if you cease to remain a citizen of India.

-Account Opening Procedure for NRIs
+Account Opening Procedure for NRI to Invest in NPS

 Follow these steps to subscribe to the NPS; you will need to have a valid e-mail address and an Aadhaar registered mobile number: